mariaguarita/Customers-streaming-preferences/README.md

 **Customer goal**

-The company is looking to break into the online video rental MarkeT in 2023
+The company is looking to break into the online video rental Market in 2023

 **Project request**